The Real-Time Supply Chain: Overcoming Key Challenges with RTLS

 And what about the people who were previously an integral part of the supply chain, you may be asking.
 Well, as automation and technology continue to advance, the nature of work will change significantly.
 Smart objects enabling machines to take over routine tasks will reduce human involvement significantly in many production areas.
 This shift, however, presents an opportunity for human workers to focus on other important aspects, such as creative problem solving and strategic planning, and fostering interpersonal relationships.
 By eliminating repetitive, tiring work, workers can concentrate on tasks that require critical thinking, adaptability, and emotional intelligence—qualities that machines have yet to master.
 Experts assume that this evolution of the workforce will not only lead to increased efficiency and productivity but also enable individuals to engage in more fulfilling and meaningful work experiences.

-We have learned that in modern industrial environments of the future, all assets in a supply chain will be “smart objects”.
+We have learned that in modern industrial environments of the future, all assets in the Real-Time Supply Chain will be “smart objects”.
 An important aspect is that these assets know their exact location – and share it with the connected systems via wireless technologies like GPS, UWB, BLE, and more.
 And you’re probably still waiting for an answer to the question of why 83% of executives are not yet satisfied with the progress achieved through digitization.

 It sounds almost trivial, but it’s common in nearly every manufacturing facility: There is no central location, no single point of truth, where location data is aggregated, evaluated and used to optimize and autonomize supply chain operations.
 Instead, it is common that the digitization of assets is accompanied by the implementation of a dedicated tracking system.
 This means that only certain asset groups and parts of the supply chain are tracked transparently, because the systems used are often not compatible with each other and therefore do not provide the option of combining location data across the entire value chain in one central interface.